hfiref0x/VBoxHardenedLoader/Binary/howto.md

 After that save script changes.

-Type it in comand line prompt and add your VM name as parameter, e.g. in our case:
+Type it in command line prompt and add your VM name as parameter, e.g. in our case:

 <img src="https://raw.githubusercontent.com/hfiref0x/VBoxHardenedLoader/master/Binary/help/10_script.png" />